slashvar/slashvar.github.io/_drafts/pointers.md

 Once you got this in mind, you'll be able to understand most errors related to pointers.
-It doesn't mean that you won't make errors or that you'll find them easily, but at least you what you're playing with.
+It doesn't mean that you won't make errors or that you'll find them easily, but at least you know what you're playing with.

 Let's now do the basic.